UnconnectedBedna/shrink-backup/README.md

 1. Loops the img file.
 2. Probes the loop of the img file for information about partitions.
 3. If `-a` is selected, calculates sizes by comparing `root` sizes on system and img file by using `fdisk` & `resize2fs`.
-4. Expands filesystem on img file if needed or if _manualy added_ `[extra space]` is used.
+4. Expands filesystem on img file if needed or if _manually added_ `[extra space]` is used.
 5. Creates temp directory and mounts `root` partition from loop.
 6. Checks if `boot` partition exists, if true, checks `fstab` and creates directory on `root` and mounts accordingly from loop.
 7. Uses `rsync` to sync filesystems.
 8. Shrinks filesystem on img file if `-a` was used and conditions were met in point 3.
 9. Tries to create autoresize scripts if not disabled with `-e`.
-10. Unmounts and removes temp directory and file (file created for rsync log output).
+10. Unmounts and removes temp directory and file (file created for `rsync` log output).

 #### Resizing img file when updating
 If `-a` is used in combination with `-U`, the script will compare the root partition on the img file to the size `resize2fs` recommends as minimum.<br>